quicwg/multipath/draft-ietf-quic-multipath.md

 with MP_RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs belonging to the specified path.

-Endpoints MUST NOT issue new connection IDs which have Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs which have Path IDs greater than the Maximum Path Identifier field in MAX_PATHS frames (see Section {{max-paths-frame}}).
+If no MAX_PATHS frame was received yet, the Maximum Paths value corresponds to the value of initial_max_paths transport parameter.

-When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATHS frame to inform the peer that it could use larger active path identifiers.
+When there are no connection IDs available for unused path identifiers, endpoints can send a MAX_PATHS frame to inform the peer that new path identifiers are available.

 ### Effect of MP_RETIRE_CONNECTION_ID Frame {#retire-cid-close}